lenoraporter/ember-data-notes/README.md

 11. What ways should I not use Ember Data?
 12. Who are some folks who know Ember Data well?
 13. How to contribute to Ember Data as a EXTREME junior or as a designer?
-14. How are some of the pros and cons of using Ember Data?
+14. Who hates Ember Data?
+What are they saying?
+15. Who loves Ember Data?
+What are they saying?
+16. Can I explain Ember Data to my mom?

-Let's start with Ember Data Repository README.
+Let's start with Ember Data's README.
 I hate reading btw but here we go 😩.
 I will include my "dumb" thoughts and questions as well.

 ## What is Ember Data?

 Ember data is a data persistence library for Ember.js.

+Stop right there!?
+What is the purpose of a data persistent library?